TinusTrotyl/checkio-mission-template/README.md

 #### editor/animation Folder

 ##### init.js
 This file describes an animation for the tests explanation or “try it”.
-At `python: 'function name'` and `js: 'function name'` you can state the identifier your function is to be called with (line 11, 12).
+At `python: 'function name'` and `js: 'function name'` you can state the identifier your function has to be called with (line 11, 12).
 It's **not necessary** to change it.
 Further description of this will be added later.